List of primary state highways serving Virginia state institutions: SR 364

 State Route 364 is the designation for Occoneechee Park Road, the entrance and main road within Occoneechee State Park in Mecklenburg County that is maintained by the Virginia Department of Transportation.
 The northern terminus for this road is US 58.
 The road was added to the state highway system in 1968.

 SR 365

 State Route 365 is the designation for the entrance to Wytheville Community College in Wythe County that is maintained by the Virginia Department of Transportation.
 The southern terminus for this road is US 11.
 The road was added to the state highway system in 1965.

 SR 366

-State Route 366 is the designation for the entrance and roads in John Tyler Community College in Chesterfield County that are maintained by the Virginia Department of Transportation.
+State Route 366 is the designation for the entrance and roads in Brightpoint Community College in Chesterfield County that are maintained by the Virginia Department of Transportation.
 The western terminus for this road is US 1/US 301.
 The road was added to the state highway system about 1969.